Launching a Podcast

 If your show becomes a big hit someday, you may gain access to other distribution methods as well.
 For instance, your show might join a podcast network with their own distribution systems.
 Some podcasts are even played over the radio!

-What is a podcast network?
+What is a Podcast Network?

 Some shows are part of networks.
 Podcast networks are similar to TV networks in that they distribute content through similar channels.
 Essentially, a podcast network is a group of podcasts that work together to promote each other.
 This type of structure is enticing for advertisers because it allows them to spread their ads across multiple shows.